Pulitzer Prize for Feature Photography

 The Pulitzer Prize for Feature Photography is one of the American Pulitzer Prizes annually awarded for journalism.
 It recognizes a distinguished example of feature photography in black and white or color, which may consist of a photograph or photographs, a sequence or an album.

 The Feature Photography prize was inaugurated in 1968 when the single Pulitzer Prize for Photography was replaced by the Feature prize and "Pulitzer Prize for Spot News Photography", renamed for "Pulitzer Prize for Breaking News Photography" in 2000.

 Winners and citations

-One Feature Photography Pulitzer has been awarded annually from 1968 without exception.
+One Feature Photography Pulitzer has been awarded annually from 1968, with the exception of 1985, when two prizes were awarded.